(Click to enlarge)

 The restaurant business is perilous: 25% of new restaurants fail in the first year, and by their third year, the attrition rate is 61%.
 So call ahead to make sure your chosen megeb bet (Amharic for "meal house," or restaurant) still exists.
 Many of the restaurants have websites, which I'll note, and some of the websites have menus.
 All of the restaurants on this list were still open at the beginning of 2010.
 But sometimes a website long outlives a restaurant - another reason to call first.

 Almost 32 million Americans will have to cross state lines, international borders or the Pacific Ocean to get Ethiopian food.
-The nation's 22 most populous states have Ethiopian or Eritrean restaurants, but residents of 10 states have no such option: Alabama, Arkansas, Delaware, Hawaii, Montana, New Hampshire, North Dakota, West Virginia, Wyoming - and of course, Alaska, which actually had one for a few months in 2007.
+The nation's 22 most populous states have Ethiopian or Eritrean restaurants, but residents of 11 states have no such option: Alabama, Arkansas, Delaware, Hawaii, Montana, New Mexico, New Hampshire, North Dakota, West Virginia, Wyoming - and of course, Alaska, which actually had one for a few months in 2007.
 Vermont now has a restaurant where you can get Ethiopian food one night a week.
 Rhode Island, New Mexico and Mississippi each got its first restaurant in 2011, a sign of the cuisine's growing popularity.

 Some states, like South Carolina and Maine, have just one restaurant, usually in tourist or college towns (Myrtle Beach and Portland, respectively).
 And surprisingly, despite its many casino buffets, Las Vegas has nine of them.
 So you could say, "Wot happens in Vegas."